leanprover-community/blog/posts/lte-examples.md

 As a set, it consists of all continuous linear maps $\mu : C(S,\mathbb{R}) \to \mathbb{R}$ such that there exists some $C \in \mathbb{R}_{\geq 0}$, where for any partition $S = V_1 \cup \cdots \cup V_n$ into disjoint clopen sets, letting $I_i \in C(S,\mathbb{R})$ denote the (continuous) indicator function of $V_i$, one has
 $$ \sum_i |\mu(I_i)|^p \le C. $$
-Since $S$ is compact, Hausdorff and totally disconnected, this does indeed agree with the usual space of signed $p$-Radon measures (which reduces to the usual notion of a signed Radon measure when $p = 1$).
+Since $S$ is compact, Hausdorff and totally disconnected, this does indeed agree with the usual space of signed $p$-Radon measures (which reduces to the usual notion of a [signed Radon measure](https://en.wikipedia.org/wiki/Radon_measure) when $p = 1$); see Exercise 3.3 of [`Analytic.pdf`](https://www.math.uni-bonn.de/people/scholze/Analytic.pdf).

-The $c$-th part of the filtration on `S.Radon_png p` is given by those $\mu$ where the sums are bounded by `c`.
+The $c$-th part of the filtration on `S.Radon_png p` is given by those $\mu$ where the sums are bounded by `c`, and if one endowes the continuous dual with the weak topology, this subspace agrees with the corresponding subspace of the space of signed $p$-Radon measures.
-If one endowes the continuous dual with the weak topology, and endowes the $c$-th terms of the filtration of `S.Radon_png p` with the induced topology, then this does indeed yield a CHFPNG.
+These subspaces are all compact and Hausdorff, making `S.Radon_png p` into a CHFPNG.

 We added several examples in the file `examples/radon_measures.lean` dedicated to this object `S.Radon_png p`.
 First, any element of `S.Radon_png p` can be considered as a continuous functional on $C(S,\mathbb{R})$.